 Recertification

-Once the certification process is in place, workers and supervisors will need to renew their certification, starting from their initial certification date.
+Workers and supervisors will need to renew their certification every two years, starting from their initial certification date.
 Recertification requires 30 hours of continuing education (15 hours per year) through a combination of MNCWTA training and other professional development opportunities.